Water supply and sanitation in Turkey: Climate change

+Earthquakes

+Lack of clean water after earthquakes in Turkey can risk infections.

 Legal and institutional framework

 Policy and regulation

+The state owns water sources and can lease them but it is alleged that leasing has not been transparent: water regulations are complicated and ambiguous, as many regulations have been applied since the 1926 water law.
+Turkey is not aligned with the EU Drinking Water Directive.

 There is no single water and sanitation law in Turkey, and there is no single institution charged with developing policies for water supply and sanitation or for regulating the sector.
 A number of laws on the environment, health and local government together form the legal framework of the sector.
 Local governments play a central role in the sector as service provider, partially mobilizing resources for investment financing from their own revenues and being responsible for the elaboration of location-specific Master Plans, feasibility studies and for the procurement of the necessary works.

 At the national level, a number of government entities form the institutional framework of the sector.
 The State Planning Organization under the Prime Minister's Office is in charge of general investment planning through Five-Year Plans; the Ministry of Interior is in charge of supervising local governments through its General Directorate of Local Authorities; the Ministry of Public Works and Settlement controls the state-owned Bank of the Provinces, a source of financing for water supply and sanitation; the Ministry of Environment and Forestry is in charge of developing water resources as well as environmental monitoring and enforcement; the Ministry of Agriculture through the drinking water unit in the General Directorate for Rural Services (KHGM) is in charge of planning, financing and building rural drinking water supply; and the Ministry of Health is, in charge of monitoring drinking water quality.

 Service provision

 The 16 largest cities in Turkey each have legally separate and financially autonomous municipal water and sanitation companies called Su ve Kanalizasyon Idaresi (SKIs).
 These utilities were created during the 1980s and 1990s, beginning with the establishment of ISKI in Istanbul in 1981.
 The boards of these companies are typically chaired by the mayor.
 Smaller cities provide services directly through municipal water and sewer departments.
-SKIs exist in the following metropolitan cities: Adana, ASKI – Ankara, Antalya, Bursa, ISKI – Istanbul, DISKI – Diyarbakir, Kayseri, Denizli, Eskişehir, Gaziantep, Izmir, Konya, Malatya, Mersin, Samsun, and Sanliurfa.
+SKIs exist in the following metropolitan cities: Adana, ASKI – Ankara, Antalya, Bursa, ISKI – Istanbul, DISKI – Diyarbakir, Kayseri, Denizli, Eskişehir, Gaziantep, İzmir, Konya, Malatya, Mersin, Samsun, and Sanliurfa.

-There were 3,225 municipalities in Turkey in 2008, including some very small municipalities.
-Before the municipal elections of March 2009, the number was reduced by 862 through reclassification of small municipalities with less than 2,000 inhabitants, bringing the number of municipalities to 2,363.